robstoll/atrium/README.md

 # Atrium
 Atrium is an open-source assertion library for Kotlin with a fluent API.
-The project was inspired by AssertJ at first (and was therefore named AssertK) but it moved on and provides now more flexibility and features to its users (so to you :wink:).
+The project was inspired by AssertJ at first (and was named AssertK) but it moved on and provides now more flexibility, features and hints to its users (so to you :wink:).

 ----
 :warning: You are taking a *sneak peek* at the next version.